avadheshy/notes/Python/interveiw.md

 print(list1)  # [1, 2, 3, 4]
 print(list2)  # [1, 2, 3, 4] (both changed)
 ```
+- Python uses "call by object reference" (or "call by sharing").

+- This means: when you pass a variable to a function, you’re passing a reference to the object, not the actual value.
 ## 2. Difference Between List and Tuple

 | Aspect | List | Tuple |